SUNDAY SCHOOL AND MORE!

 Sunday School begins in mid-September, with our last class falling on Father’s Day in June.
 Class sessions start at 10:15 am; parents of pre-K through grade school children are asked to bring them to the classroom a few minutes early and help them sign in each week.
 Following the Offertory, the children are brought upstairs, and they process in together.
 Father Lance encourages everyone except parents to be seated, so that the children can spot where they are (this is supervised by both teachers and our ushers, to help assure that everyone gets where they need to be!)

 One important variation on this schedule is that starting in October, the first Sunday of each month is FAMILY SUNDAY—no classes are held as we celebrate families of every age!
 On these days, all of our youth choirs perform.
-Parish youths read the Old and New Testament readings from the lectern , and lead us in the Psalms and Prayers of the People.
+Young folks read the Old and New Testament readings from the lectern , and lead us in the Psalms and Prayers of the People.
 Also, children are invited to serve as ushers (handing out Worship bulletins, bringing up the Sacred Elements, directing folks from their pews to the Altar for Communion.
-Father Lance gives a special kid-focused homily where he invites “all the children and short adults” to gather at his feet!
-It is always fun and heartwarming to learn about the Gospel from a child’s perspective!

 The schedule of classes and Family Sunday services may vary slightly, generally during Advent and Lent (to accommodate special services that are offered at these times).
 Please check your Update/Newsletter/website for any changes.